samizdatco/skia-canvas/README.md

 ##### METHODS

 #### `launch()`
 Any `Window` you create will schedule the `App` to begin running as soon as the current function returns.
 You can make this happen sooner by calling `App.launch` within your code.
-The `launch()` method will not return until the last window is called so you may find it handy to place ‘clean up’ code after the `launch()` invocation.
+The `launch()` method will not return until the last window is closed so you may find it handy to place ‘clean up’ code after the `launch()` invocation.
 >Note, however, that the `App` **cannot be launched a second time** once it terminates due to limitiations in the underlying platform libraries.

 #### `quit()`